oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6200_series/6221_size/105_mm_id_190_mm_od_36_mm_depth/part/readme.md

-# Hardware Bearing 6200 Series 6221 Size 105 Mm Id 190 Mm Od 36 Mm Depth
+# Hardware Bearing 6200 Series 6221 Size 105 mm Id 190 mm Od 36 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base